CorrosiveKid/raspberrypi-gpio-api/README.md

 # Raspberry Pi GPIO API #

-This is a simple RESTful API built with Python on Flask to control the GPIO pins of a Raspberry Pi.
+This is a simple RESTful API built with Python on Flask to control an 8 channel relay module with the GPIO pins of a Raspberry Pi.
 Please note that this application can only be run on a Raspberry Pi and the GPIO pin numbering is in BCM format.

 ## Getting Started ##